camptocamp/c2cgeoform/docs/developer-guide.rst

 You can now open the demo project in your favorite browser: http://localhost:6543/

-Here is it, you're ready to develop in c2cgeoform.
-Make changes in c2cgeoform, run the checks, tests and see the results in c2cgeoform demo application.
+And there you go, you're ready to develop, make changes in c2cgeoform, run checks and tests in c2cgeoform.
+And finally see the results in c2cgeoform demo application.

 Deploy the c2cgeoform_demo on demo server
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~